mevers303/composer-classifier/README.md

 ### Data Sources
 There is a data protocol and associated file format called the Musical Instrument Digital Interface (MIDI) that electronic musical instruments use to communicate with one another.
 When sheet music is composed or transcribed by a musician on computer, the software (such as Sibelieus) are capable of exporting a MIDI file.
 A quick google search for "MIDI file archive" returns numerous results.
 Much of these archives are compiled from contributions from users who have done exactly that.

-Here are the sources of the MIDI files:
+Here are some good sources for the MIDI files:

 [Reddit Post](https://www.reddit.com/r/WeAreTheMusicMakers/comments/3ajwe4/the_largest_midi_collection_on_the_internet/)

 [ClassicalMidi.co.uk](https://www.classicalmidi.co.uk/page7.htm)